Abstract

 Results

 We compared the performance of 12 taikonauts to that of age-matched ground controls across multiple test sessions (Figure 6B and Table S1).
-Participants performed rapid reaching movements toward one of three targets, presented in pseudorandom order to minimize movement automation and ensure active planning for each reach.
-The three target directions (45°, 90°, and 135°) were chosen to vary the effective mass of the moving limb, as verified through biomechanical simulations based on the two-joint arm model (Li & Todorov, 2004; Figure 1B).
+Participants performed rapid reaching movements toward one of three targets on a tablet, presented in pseudorandom order to minimize movement automation and ensure active planning for each reach.
+Participants were instructed to reach the target with both speed and accuracy, pausing briefly before initiating the return.
+The emphasized requirement of moving fast would critically test whether movement slowing is ubiquitous in microgravity.
+The three target directions (45°, 90°, and 135°) were chosen to vary the effective mass of the moving limb, as verified through biomechanical simulations based on the two-joint arm model ((Li & Todorov, 2004); Figure 1B).
 Our model simulations not only demonstrated the direction-dependent variation in limb mass but also predicted how actual and misperceived limb mass would affect reaching kinematics (Figure 1C-H).
-These predictions were derived by combining the movement utility framework for estimating planned movement duration (Shadmehr et al., 2016; Figure S1A-B) with a forward optimal controller for simulating reaching trajectories (Todorov, 2005; Figure S1C-D).
+These predictions were derived by combining the movement utility framework for estimating planned movement duration ((Shadmehr et al., 2016); Figure S1A-B) with a forward optimal controller for simulating reaching trajectories ((Todorov, 2005); Figure 1-figure supplement 1C-D).
 Notably, the model predicted that underestimating limb mass would lead to reduced and earlier peak speed/acceleration across directions (Figure 1C-H).

 Movement Accuracy and Reaction Time Remain Intact in Microgravity